Fingerpicking patterns

 Tab fingerpicking pattern three chords

 A final word: There are no rules concerning fingerpicking.
-What sound good are always right.
-A crucial step to become better is, as mentioned above, to learn to play without looking on the right hand.
+What sounds good is always right.
+To become better, a crucial step is, as mentioned above, to learn to play without looking at the right hand.

 See all articles about guitar.